What’s in this article

-Trust was traditionally offered to the aristocrats or ultra-wealthy families for legacy planning.
-However, as time goes by, finance institutions found that trust can also be relevant to the everyday people as well.
+Trust is traditionally offered to aristocrats or ultra-wealthy families for legacy planning.
+However, as time goes by, finance institutions found that trust can also be relevant to everyday people as well.

 To set up a Singapore Private Trust Company (PTC), you should know the requirements and responsibilities involved.